 Zero Trust is not going away.
 In fact, government entities are increasing the pressure.
 For example, The Executive Order on Improving the Nation’s Cybersecurity issued by the White House in May 2021, made the federal government’s position clear on the need to advance Zero Trust.
 Just a few months ago, it also announced the Federal Strategy to move the U.S. Government itself towards a Zero Trust architecture.

 As our adversaries continue to pursue innovative ways to breach our infrastructure, we must continue to fundamentally transform our approach to federal cybersecurity,” said CISA Director Jen Easterly.
 “Zero trust is a key element of this effort to modernize and strengthen our defenses.
-CISA will continue to provide technical support and operational expertise to agencies as we strive to achieve a shared baseline of maturity1.”
+CISA will continue to provide technical support and operational expertise to agencies as we strive to achieve a shared baseline of maturity

 The same goes across Europe where EU organisations are equally being encouraged to adopt Zero Trust principles with the latest revision of the European NIS directive, NIS2.